fanil-z/islam-wiki/hugo-docs/draft/concept.md

 6. [God's creation compared to computer programming]
 7. Maybe make the interactive chart of connections like in Infinite Jest.
 8. Interactive diagram of how persons good and bad deeds are collected by angels and sent to Jannah and Jahannam where they obtain some form.
+9. amazingness of how first generations of Muslim scholars collected hadith and.

 Custom Header
 ****************************